otoledan/corona_tracking_NYT/README.md

 ## Using Project

-Two drop down menus allow you to select the state and county of Covid-19 cases.
-This data will be compared to the state and county with which you launched the program.
+Four drop down menus allow you to select the state and county (and comparison state and county) of Covid-19 cases.
+All plots data and legends will be automatically updated to match your selection.

 Lines can be muted (reduced to 20% opacity) and unmuted by clicking the line in the legend to the right of the graph.